There are animals you associate with the UK and then there are some animals that you would never dream...

 The alluring Aquiline can be found hiding in meadows and woodlands just like the ones found at Bodnant Gardens.
 Not so easily spotted these colourful flowers can sometimes be passed by, but be sure to keep your eyes peeled for the brilliant white petals standing out against the fresh green spring grass as these pretty flowers will not disappoint.

-If you’re thinking of escaping the city and exploring the British countryside in search of spring flowers this year, then don’t forget to visit our spring cottages page for a great selection of properties still available to book.
+If you’re thinking of escaping the city and exploring the British countryside in search of spring flowers this year, then discover our guide to UK flower shows and don’t forget to visit our spring cottages page for a great selection of properties still available to book.